 Sign up for Equitymaster's free daily newsletter, The 5 Minute WrapUp and get access to our latest Multibagger guide (2017 Edition) on picking money-making stocks.This is an entirely free service.
 No payments are to be made.

-After opening the day on a positive note, the Indian stock markets have continued to trade in the green.
-Sectoral indices are trading on a positive note with stocks from the IT, auto and metal sectors leading the gains.
+After opening the day on a positive note, the Indian stock markets have added to their early gains.
+Sectoral indices are trading on a positive note with stocks from the banking, capital goods and auto sectors leading the gains.

 For information on how to pick stocks that have the potential to deliver big returns, download our special report now!